dmccreary/coderdojo-robots/docs/motor-direction-testing.md

 * The other motor is hooked to the B- and B+

 The male pins that are at the bottom of the board labeled labeled MCU I/O are on the lower side.
+These will be labeled IN1, IN2, IN3 and IN4.
+IN1 and IN2 should get the PWM signals from the Arduino.
+Only one of the two should get a signal at any time.
+One will be for forward and one for reverse.
+Some systems turn both of PWMs on for "break", however this uses extra power.

 Note that the red and black connections here will go to the red and black (or blue) rails of your breadboard.